 Although turnout for Māori electors increased between the 2014 and 2020 general elections, turnout rates for Māori are still lower than for non-Māori electors.
 In terms of citizens’ sense of being able to influence the actions of central and local government agencies, there is no difference between Māori and European respondents to the Canterbury Wellbeing Survey in 2020.
 The proportion of Asian/Pacific/Indian respondents agreeing or strongly agreeing that they are able to have enough say in central and local government actions is statistically significantly higher than the proportion of European and Māori respondents in 2020.

 What this means for wellbeing

 There was a noticeable increase in civic engagement in greater Christchurch (above New Zealand levels) post- earthquakes.
 This suggests changes in attitudes, knowledge, awareness, political emotion and involvement in the post-earthquake context.
-However, civic engagement in greater Christchurch has declined substantially over the last three electoral cycles and is now similar to other metro areas in New Zealand.
+Similarly, it is possible that the COVID-19 pandemic and its impacts contributed to an increase in civic engagement in the 2020 general election.

 - Community and Public Health (2011) Christchurch city health profile: democratic participation.
 Christchurch: Canterbury District Health Board.

 - Blais A, Young R, Lapp M (2003) The calculus of voting: An empirical test.
 European Journal of Political Research 37: 181-201.

 - Dalton RJ (2013) Citizen Politics: Public Opinion and Political Parties in Advanced Industrial Democracies.
 Washington DC: Congressional Quarterly Press.